What is a partner ecosystem and why should you want one?

 Excellent partner ecosystem examples

 Finally, if you still need convincing, why not take a look at some brands that are already reaping the rewards of the thriving ecosystems they’ve built?
-Here are five of our favourites.
+Here are seven of our favourites.

 1. AWS partners ecosystem